tianchu-shu/syntaxerror/README.md

 ## Project goal
-__Syntax Error__ aims to identify which inmates are most at risk of recidivism following their release within one year or two year, using the resources of the Johnson county jail system.
+__Syntax Error__ aims to identify which inmates are most at risk of recidivism following their release within one year or two year, using personal data, mental health records from Johnson county jail system and demographic data of neighborhood areas

 ## Content